top of page

 My first book, Whiskerology, is under contract with Harvard University Press.

-I am also the Executive Director of the Western Association of Women Historians, and a co-founder of The Teaching History Conference, a community of practice and biennial conference for history educators from across the K–16 continuum.
+I am also the Secretary (and former Executive Director) of the Western Association of Women Historians, and a co-founder of The Teaching History Conference, a community of practice and biennial conference for history educators from across the K–16 continuum.

 On this site, you will find information about my book, the classes I teach at UC Berkeley, and my pedagogical research and projects.